Inflectra/spira-documentation/docs/Spira-User-Manual/Source-Code.md

 # Source Code

-This section outlines the source code integration features of SpiraPlan® and SpiraTeam® that can be used to browse the source code repository associated with a particular product and link artifacts in SpiraPlan to revisions / commits made in the source code repository.
+This section outlines the source code integration features of SpiraPlan® and SpiraTeam® that can be used to browse the source code repository associated with a particular product and link artifacts in SpiraPlan to commits made in the source code repository.
 This functionality allows product members to quickly view files in the repository through a convenient web interface and also to see the end-to-end traceability from requirements, tasks and incidents to the code changes that addressed the requirement, fulfilled the task or resolved the incident

 The software can be integrated with a variety of different version control / Software Configuration Management (SCM) systems by means of different plug-ins.
 This section will outline the general features irrespective of the type of version control provider being used.
 For details on using a specific provider (e.g. Subversion) please refer to the separate *SpiraPlan/Team Version Control Integration Guide*.
 This section also assumes that an administrator has already configured the product to be integrated with the version control provider.
 The steps for using the administrative interface are described in the separate *SpiraPlan Administration Guide*.